Regal Showband Feature (1950-1972?)

 well in the early days of the showband era.
 The Regal started life as

-The Regal Orchestra in the 1950's with John Minehane as the leader and sax
+The Regal Dance Band in mid-1950 with John Minehane as the leader and sax

 would later move to bass, but like many Irish musicians in the 50's